-Applicants have reported receiving emails or letters offering to "jet start" an LPFM station or telling them to buy equipment or services that may not be useful or necessary.
+The FCC is aware of scams targeting low power FM (LPFM) radio station applicants.
+Applicants report they have received emails or letters offering to "jet start" an LPFM station or telling them to buy equipment or services that may not be useful or necessary.
 Perpetrators of these scams may refer to the equipment or station as a "Part 15 device" or "Part 15 transmitter."

-Don't be fooled into buying a product or service that is unnecessary.
+Don't be fooled into buying an unnecessary product or service.
 Buying a Part 15 device or transmitter will not automatically allow you to start an LPFM radio station.
-The FCC authorizes all licenses for LPFM radio stations.
-The license is free and is required before construction or operation of the station can begin.
+The FCC authorizes all construction permits and licenses for LPFM radio stations.
+There is no application filing fee and no fee for the LPFM radio station construction permit.
+An LPFM radio station construction permit is required before construction or operation of the LPFM radio station can begin.

 To start an LPFM radio station, potential applicants must file an application during a certain time frame, when their applicable filing window is open.
 When new filing window dates are announced, notices are posted on the FCC's web page at www.fcc.gov/lpfm.
 Information about how to apply for an LPFM radio station construction permit is included there.